sumit-official/neovim_c-_ide_vim_init.vim/README.md

 nnoremap <leader>t :wincmd b\| bel terminal<CR><br />
 __________________________________________________________________________________________________________________________

- these lines give to a better vim experince you could easly change things like you leader key is you want by defalt in these you new leader key = "," know if you :w :source :wq and open a c\c++ file with the .c or .cpp extension your auto complete most be working if everthing has be done right<br />
+ these lines give to a better vim experince you could easly change things like you leader key is you want by defalt in <br />these you new leader key = "," know if you :w :source :wq and open a c\c++ file with the .c or .cpp extension your auto complete most be working if everthing has be done right<br />
  # This is what you neovim should look like